itsMoji/Instagram_SSL_Pinning/README.md

 * Burp Suite (***.jar version**) ([Download](https://portswigger.net/burp/communitydownload))

-Usage
+Usage (**It's important to do step by step**)
 -----
-1. Install Genymotion, your virtual device and start it.
+1. Install Genymotion or your virtual device and start it.

 2. Download and install Instagram apk on your device.

-3. Run Instagram and close it.
+3. Open Instagram app (wait a few seconds) and close it.
-  ***It's important to run Instagram app once before start patching!***
+  ***It's important to run Instagram app once, before start patching!***

 4. Download the patched file ([ARM](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/arm) - [x86](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/x86)) and push it to the device:
   `adb push libliger.so /data/data/com.instagram.android/lib-zstd/libliger.so`

+5. Open Instagram app again (wait a few seconds) and close it.

-5. Run Burp Suite with `/<JDK Installation path>/bin/java -jar burpsuite_community.jar` and setting up proxy on your Android device.
+6. Run Burp Suite with `/<JDK Installation path>/bin/java -jar burpsuite_community.jar` and setting up proxy on your Android device.
+    ***It's important to set the proxy in this step***
     *You should [install Burp Suite certificate on your Android device](https://distributedcompute.com/2017/12/12/tech-note-installing-burp-certificate-on-android/)*

-6. That's it!
-Now open the Instagram app on your device and intercept the requests in Burp Suite !
+7. That's it!
+Now open the Instagram app and intercept the requests in Burp Suite !

-Instagram Signature Key (v95.0.0.21.124) ARM and x86
+Instagram Signature Key (v98.0.0.15.119) ARM and x86
 ----------------------------------------------------
-`6ad7f81743171130b0202c7cdf1015ab40ed7fe438b63418e52b0e0b06139ecb`
+`4fedfba2a33dee3bdc43fa26d5e934b60e97f3e194e503fe57df2a3dd43bb28f`

 Non-Root Method (v72.0.0.21.98)
 -------------------------------